 With modern browsers, iframes load fast.
 Sadly, fast is never fast enough.
 To hide the delay, a fanciful transition fades the overlay in, masking the write times.
 Too short and offending iframe would pop in.
 Too slow, and the transition felt sluggish and garish.

-I also made heavy of use CSS overlays to deliver simple and effective animations on the homepage and interior pages, making use of pseudo elements.
+I also made substantial of use CSS overlays to deliver simple and effective animations on the homepage and interior pages, making use of pseudo elements.